Do you know the science-power behind simple exercise?

 Foods like kimchi, sauerkraut, cheddar cheese, and sourdough bread are very good for our microbiome system.

-In reality, our bacteria eat what we eat.
+The mechanism is our bacteria eat what we eat.

 After that they create either beneficial or harmful byproducts that influence our health.